Pump and Dump vs Structured Investing

 Why investors fall for it

-Pump and dump schemes succeed because they exploit predictable human behavior:
+Pump-and-dump schemes succeed because they exploit predictable human behavior:

-- Fear of missing out (FOMO)
+- fear of missing out (FOMO)

-- Herd behavior
+- herd behavior

-- Short-term greed
+- short-term greed

-- Lack of structured decision-making
+- urgency-driven decision-making

 Without a defined system, every opportunity feels urgent — and urgency is exactly what manipulation requires.